 - a) S River Street Improvements Bypass to Rogers Landing Road.
-Includes street, curb, sidewalk, storm, water, wastewater to meet City of Newberg standards.
-South of E Thirteenth this is currently a County road. - b) Rail crossing improvements No. 40A-000.40 at S River Street to meet ODOT Rail requirements for future development. - c) E Fourteenth Street S College Street to S River Street.
-Includes street, curb, sidewalk, storm, water.
-This is currently a County road.
-Improvements to existing road to meet City of Newberg standards.
+Includes street, curb, sidewalk, stormwater, water, wastewater to meet City of Newberg standards.
+South of E Thirteenth is currently a County Road. - b) Rail crossing improvements No. 40A-000.40 at S River Street to meet ODOT Rail requirements for future development. - c) E Fourteenth Street S College Street to S River Street.
+Includes street, curb, sidewalk, stormwater, water.
+This is currently a County Road.
+Improvements to the existing road to meet City of Newberg standards.

-- a) S River Street to S College Street Urban Multi-Use Trail - b) Esplanade west of S River Street Urban Multi-Use Trail
+- a) S River Street to S College Street Urban Multi-Use Trail - b) Esplanade west of S River Street Urban Multi-Use Trail (within URA only)

 S River Street is a two lane street with no curbs, sidewalks, bike lane, and planter strip.
 It does not meet city street standards for new streets and is aspirational in the TSP.
 The rail crossing improvements do not meet ODOT Rail requirements for future development in the area.
-E Fourteenth Street is a County road and does not meet city street standards and is aspirational in the TSP.
-The Riverfront Trails projects are listed as aspirational projects in the TSP. (p 87) Public storm, water and wastewater improvements are limited or non-existent in this area.
+E Fourteenth Street is a County Road and does not meet city street standards and is aspirational in the TSP.
+The Riverfront Trails projects are listed as aspirational projects in the TSP. (p 87) Public stormwater, water and wastewater improvements are limited or non-existent in this area.

-Figure 5 - Sub-Area B Transportation and Infrastructure
+Figure 4 - Sub-Area B Transportation and Infrastructure